CKCowan/CKCowan-test-repository/README.md

 This is just a test to verify connection to local computer and ability to commit and such

 #I cloned the repository into ckcsites folder using https

+#Able to stage, commit, and push via VSC without a problem!